synicalsyntax/sir-narwhal/README.md

         * `teemoQuotes`: Array of strings that will be randomly included in welcome quotes. **Required** if `welcomeChannelID` is not null.

+* `countChannelID`: The ID of the text channel that Sir Narwhal will check responses to the count game for.
+If null, the count game functionality will be disabled.

 ## Usage